bmonkaba/ERISCore/docs/index.md

 A few points to note here:

-* AppManager is a singleton object instance
+* AppManager is a lazy singleton object
-* Applications self register with the AppManager on creation by way of the AppBase class constructor
+* Applications automatically self register with the AppManager on creation by the AppBase class constructor

 <br>
-Many apps could be loaded on setup therefore a method is required to tell Eris Core which one to give focus.
-This is done with the AppBaseClass method getFocus():
+Note: Many apps could be loaded or running.
+Therefore a method is required to tell Eris Core which one to give focus.
+This is done with the method getFocus():

 From the setup() example above: